gbytedev/zfsbud/README.md

 - To add verbosity, add `--verbose|-v`.

 ### Dry run
 To see the output of what would happen without making actual changes, add `--dry-run|-d`.
-This is highly recommended before any new usage of this script.
+This is highly recommended before any new utilization of this script.

 ### Help
 Use `--help|-h` to show help.